COHRINT/cohrint_jackal/README.md

 $ sudo cp udev/* /lib/udev/rules.d/
 $ sudo udevadm control --reload-rules && sudo udevadm trigger
 ```
+You can now plug in necessary jackal peripherals, and they will be recognized.

 # For establishing GPS
 ```